-A high percentage of the population in the recruitment areas is illiterate (see Attachment: Country-specific Information).
+A high percentage of the population in the recruitment areas is illiterate (Section 5.5.1).
 Furthermore, the 'literacy' criteria from the Informed Consent/Assent perspective are much higher than the criteria used locally.
-To avoid that these different literacy criteria and different provisions for informed consent/assent from illiterate and literate individuals are perceived as insulting or lack of respect, it was decided that a literate witness will be required for all participants.
+To avoid these different literacy criteria and different provisions for informed consent/assent from illiterate and literate individuals being perceived as insulting or lacking respect, it was decided that a literate witness will be required for all participants.